-Specific CEU Course Learning Objectives

-At the conclusion of this course, each participant should be able to demonstrate:
+Specific CEU Course Learning Objectives At the conclusion of this course, each participant should be able to demonstrate:

-1. Understand and define wastewater collection rules and regulations, Clean Water Act, CMOM and Pretreatment.
-Explore collection systems components and related regulations.
+1. The student will be able to understand and describe Wastewater collection rules and regulations.
+Clean Water Act, CMOM and Pretreatment.
+Collection systems components and related regulations.
+300 Minutes

-- > Compare the three categories of centralized sewer systems and their purposes. - Analyze the results of a recent Clean Water Needs Survey conducted by the USEPA. - Recognize responsibilities of collection system operators. - > Evaluate the components of domestic wastewater. - > Describe sewer mains, trunk lines, and collectors. - Identify common acronyms and associated full phrases. - Explain the purpose of clarified and expanded permit requirements under CWA and who is covered by this rule. - Summarize the CWA, and list the two fundamental national goals. - > Compare water quality before and after the CWA was enacted. - > Describe the future goals of the CWA. - > Define "SSO" and describe related problems. - > Evaluate the purpose of MOM programs project. - > List compounds and undesirable solids that disturb the treatment balance. - > Describe the wastewater system collection process. - Compose a list of destructive compounds that should never be put into a sanitary sewer system. - > Examine the list of solids and the harm they can cause. - > Analyze the five leading causes of SSOs. - Discuss the EPA's CSO Control Policy - > Outline the elements of a proper CMOM program. - > Explain the steps in the self-audit process. - > Explain the responsibilities of each of five groups in regards to pretreatment. - Identify two main functions of a sanitary sewer system. - > Distinguish differences of gravity-flow sanitary sewers. - Analyze requirements, performance standards, and management programs under CMOM. - > Explain the challenges of stormwater management. - Summarize the National Pretreatment Program - > List the positive results of CWA requirements. - Analyze factors involved in SSOs. - > Identify the importance of the treatment balance. - Recognize reasons that SSOs are a problem. - > Examine which MOM programs should be audited. - > Describe the environmental damage caused by SSOs. - 2.
-Understand and describe the purpose of wastewater collection systems and reason for wastewater treatment. - Define "wastewater." - > Explain the maintenance cycle of sewer systems. - Describe the importance of sewer line mapping and the information included on the maps. - > Note the reasons for video inspection coupled with a good cleaning program. - Analyze the results of various flow velocities in pipes. - List necessary written procedures needed in an O&M manual.
+- Compare the three categories of centralized sewer systems and their purposes. - Analyze the results of a recent Clean Water Needs Survey conducted by the USEPA. - Recognize responsibilities of collection system operators. - Evaluate the components of domestic wastewater. - > Describe sewer mains, trunk lines, and collectors. - Identify common acronyms and associated full phrases. - Explain the purpose of clarified and expanded permit requirements under CWA and who is covered by this rule. - Summarize the CWA, and list the two fundamental national goals. - > Compare water quality before and after the CWA was enacted. - Describe the future goals of the CWA. - > Define "SSO" and describe related problems. - > Evaluate the purpose of MOM programs project. - List compounds and undesirable solids that disturb the treatment balance. - Describe the wastewater system collection process. - Compose a list of destructive compounds that should never be put into a sanitary sewer system. - > Examine the list of solids and the harm they can cause. - Analyze the five leading causes of SSOs. - Discuss the EPA's CSO Control Policy - > Outline the elements of a proper CMOM program. - > Explain the steps in the self-audit process. - > Explain the responsibilities of each of five groups in regards to pretreatment. - Identify two main functions of a sanitary sewer system. - Distinguish differences of gravity-flow sanitary sewers. - Analyze requirements, performance standards, and management programs under CMOM. - Explain the challenges of stormwater management. - Summarize the National Pretreatment Program - List the positive results of CWA requirements. - Analyze factors involved in SSOs. - Identify the importance of the treatment balance. - Recognize reasons that SSOs are a problem. - > Examine which MOM programs should be audited. - Describe the environmental damage caused by SSOs.